Romance film: Romantic drama

 Romantic dramas usually revolve around an obstacle that prevents deep and true love between two people.
 Music is often employed to indicate the emotional mood, creating an atmosphere of greater insulation for the couple.
 The conclusion of a romantic drama typically does not indicate whether a final romantic union between the two main characters will occur.

-Some examples of romantic drama films and shows before 2000 are Man's Way with Women, Casablanca, María Candelaria, Pride & Prejudice, Appointment with Happiness, Wakeful Eyes, Among the Ruins, The River of Love, Dearer than my Life, Love Story, Paris and Love, Featureless Men, Coming Home, Daughters of the Dust, Like Water for Chocolate, Sommersby, The Bridges of Madison County, The English Patient, Shakespeare in Love, An Officer and a Gentleman, Saptapadi, Hello, That's Me! and Cinema Paradiso.
+Some examples of romantic drama films and shows before 2000 are Man's Way with Women, Casablanca, María Candelaria, Appointment with Happiness, Turkish Delight (1973 film), Wakeful Eyes, Among the Ruins, The River of Love, Dearer than my Life, Love Story, Paris and Love, Featureless Men, Coming Home, Daughters of the Dust, Like Water for Chocolate, Sommersby, The Bridges of Madison County, The English Patient, Shakespeare in Love, An Officer and a Gentleman, Saptapadi, Hello, That's Me! and Cinema Paradiso.

-21st century examples include Kabhi Alvida Naa Kehna, Sideways, Memoirs of a Geisha, Slumdog Millionaire, Up in the Air, The Artist, Gloria Bell, and Malcolm & Marie.
+21st century examples include Kabhi Alvida Naa Kehna, Sideways, The Fault in Our Stars (film), Memoirs of a Geisha, Slumdog Millionaire, Up in the Air, The Artist, Gloria Bell, and Malcolm & Marie.

 Director Richard Linklater helmed the prominent Before trilogy, consisting of Before Sunrise, Before Sunset, and Before Midnight.

 Kasautii Zindagii Kay is an Indian romantic drama television series of the 2000s.

 Same-sex romantic dramas that tackle LGBT issues include Brokeback Mountain, Blue is the Warmest Colour, Carol, Moonlight, and Call Me by Your Name.